keitoutsumi/keitoutsumi/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Keito Utsumi, I'm a university student at Waseda University.
-I major in computer science.
+I major computer science.

 I’m currently working on multimodal aproaches for video summarization on Esports Datasets!